cdaidone/ihsa_search/README.md

       - Above the table, the state selected is printed using Flask, {{ state_name }}.

       - A for loop is used to populate the table.
-This part was tricky to figure out, I kept using the variable name to reference "team" and "coach."
+This part was tricky to figure out; I kept using the variable name to reference "team" and "coach."
 However, row[0] and row[1] ended up working to reference their location.

       - Other problems I encountered:
         - I originally planned on having a footer at the bottom of the details.html page.
 However, due to the nature of the page structure and varying size container 5 (bottom half of the page, #c_5), having a footer only caused problems.
 The solution was to move the footer to the pickstates.html page.